Click on a link below to view to one of our Executive Biographies.

 Martin P. Connor Chief Financial Officer

-Marty has been at Toll for six years, and our CFO since 2010.
+Marty has been at Toll Brothers for eight years, and our CFO since 2010.
 While at Toll he has helped orchestrate more than $5B in capital markets activity and the entry into the Seattle market.
-He led the financial team on the acquisition of Shapell Homes, the largest acquisition in the Company's history.
+He led the financial team during the acquisition of Shapell Homes, the largest acquisition in the Company's history.
 As CFO, Marty has direct responsibility for oversight of Accounting, Finance, Tax, Investor Relations, Internal Audit, Mortgage and Information Technology.

-Marty is a two-time recipient of the Homebuilder CFO of the Year award from Institutional Investor Magazine, and frequent industry speaker.
+Marty is a two-time recipient of the Homebuilder CFO of the Year award from Institutional Investor Magazine, and frequent university and industry speaker.
 He is also very active in community and civic organizations.

-Marty is a graduate of the University of Notre Dame, a Certified Public Accountant, and resides in Bryn Mawr, PA with his wife Regina and their four children.
+Marty is a graduate of the University of Notre Dame, a Certified Public Accountant, and with his wife Regina a proud parent of four children.